-The Python Club’s fall cycle starts October 2nd and ends November 21st.
-In these eight weeks, we plan to offer 11 programming courses in a wide variety of languages and levels.
+The Python Club’s winter cycle starts Juanuary 28th and ends March 19th.
+In these eight weeks, we plan to offer 21 programming courses in a wide variety of languages and levels.
 We are offering classes at multiple different times on either Saturdays or Sundays.
 After each lesson, there will be a short homework assignment.
 Most instructors of our club are teenagers.
 The price of the course is $104 (for eight 60 min long classes; we accept credit/debit cards and Paypal).

-Our fall schedule is now open.
+Our winter schedule is now open.
 You can find it here.

 Continue reading below for more information on each course.
 After reading the course descriptions below, choose which one best describes the level you are at or click below to take a diagnostics test to check which class you are ready for.

 This course will provide an introduction to the Java programming language.
 This class is recommended for intermediate level coders that are familiar with object-oriented-programming concepts (eg. have taken Python level 3 or C++), though others are welcome as well.

 The students will need to have Notepad++ for Windows or some Mac equivalent (Atom for instance) installed before class.
 Please also take the time to familiarize yourself with the software's use before the course.

 This course is designed to introduce the python programming language to students.
 This is for people who have never seen, or may have seen very little Python.
 We go over basic syntax, data types, operations, functions, loops, and modules.